kvquezada/fodmap-app/README.md

 - Can I use almond milk?
 - What should I avoid in the produce section?
 - Are there any low FODMAP fruits I can try?

+## Data Attribution

+All FODMAP ratings compiled from publicly available nutrition sources; text © you.